enkomat/enkomat.github.io/index.md

 <img src="https://raw.githubusercontent.com/enkomat/ot-harjoitustyo/master/dokumentaatio/main_menu_screenshot.png" alt="Main menu" width="300"/> <img src="https://raw.githubusercontent.com/enkomat/ot-harjoitustyo/master/dokumentaatio/level_1_screenshot.png" alt="First level" width="300"/> <img src="https://raw.githubusercontent.com/enkomat/enkomat.github.io/master/gifs/Screenshot%202021-06-22%20at%2012.39.27.png" alt="First level" width="300"/>

 * Python programming game for Windows/Linux/MacOS.
 You control a character in the game and use it to build structures.
 The only way to control the character is by interfacing with the game through writing Python scripts.
+You write the code to solve a level with your chosen code editor and the game automatically updates the code to the game every time you save it, so it's less painful to iterate on your solution.
 * This was a project for an university course, where each student was tasked to create a program with Python.
 Built using [Pygame](https://www.pygame.org/).
 I used [two](https://www.kenney.nl/assets/micro-roguelike) [different](https://www.kenney.nl/assets/game-icons) open source graphics asset packs from [Kenney](https://www.kenney.nl) for the project.
 * The project's [GitHub repository](https://github.com/enkomat/ot-harjoitustyo) contains more information and full source code.
 * Progress: ██▁▁▁▁▁▁ 25%